PENEX: AdaBoost-Inspired Neural Network Regularization: Penalized Exponential Loss (PENEX)

 where $\EEemp [ z ] = n^{-1}\sum_{i=1}^n z_i$ denotes the empirical mean over a given labeled training set $\{ (\xb_i, y_i) \}_{i=1}^n$ and $\alpha > 0$ controls sensitivity.
 A multi-class version of the exponential loss, which we call linearly-constrained exponential loss (CONEX), has been derived by~\citet{hastie2009multi}:

-The intuition behind the constraint in~\cref{eq:L_CEL} is that it acts as a barrier preventing the $f^{(j)}$ from diverging without bounds.
+The intuition behind the constraint in~\cref{eq:L_CEL} is that it acts as a barrier preventing the $f^{(j)}$ from diverging without bounds: \revisedthree{without the constraint, the exponential loss~\cref{eq:EL} can be decreased indefinitely by sending all logits to infinity}.
 In the present work, we propose an alternative to CONEX, which we refer to as penalized exponential loss (\ourmethod{}).
-It penalizes EX~\cref{eq:EL} by a SumExp over $f^{(j)}$, specifically \begin{centralequation}
+It penalizes EX~\cref{eq:EL} by a SumExp $\sumexp(\xb) \coloneqq \sum_{j=1}^K \exp\{f^{(j)}(\xb)\}$ over $f^{(j)}$, specifically \begin{centralequation}